Pooled Energy Review and Rates

 Pooled Energy’s bundled electricity and automation service is a five-year contract, attracting up to a $1,000 fee.
 This exit fee only applies if pool equipment upgrades have commenced, but aren’t fully completed, with the fee scaled to the outstanding work.

-See how Pooled Energy compares to other providers in NSW with our state price comparison report.
+See how Pooled Energy compares to other providers in our NSW price comparison report.

 How much could I save with Pooled Energy?